Investing term

 For example

-Own one share of a company and you're a shareholder — entitled to your tiny portion of its dividends and a vote at the annual meeting.
+Owning one share of a company with a million shares makes you a millionth-part owner — entitled to your slice of its dividends, votes, and growth.